 Practical Considerations When Using Boomless Nozzles

-- Pick the nozzle that best fits the mode of action of the herbicide you are using.
-All the nozzles tested provided good control with a systemic herbicide but control varied when applying a contact herbicide.
+Pick the nozzle that best fits the mode of action of the herbicide you are using.
+All the nozzles tested provided good control with a systemic herbicide which are most commonly used herbicides in natural areas and pastures.

-- Optimize your weed control by knowing the effective pattern width and coverage over that pattern.
-Tall vegetation can disrupt the pattern limiting the effective width of the treatment zone.
+Optimize weed control by knowing the effective pattern width and coverage over that pattern.
+Tall vegetation can disrupt the application pattern limiting the effective width of the treatment zone.
 Applicators may have to adjust their swath width based on vegetation height, nozzle, and pump type.

 This TechNote summarizes research by Robert Wolf and others at Kansas State University.
 View the complete reference.

 Published March 2018; reviewed and revised June 2019

 ®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.